capyvara/brazil-civil-registry-data/README.md

 | created_at | datetime | yyyy-mm-dd hh:mm<br>approximated time the request to the server was made |

 ### civil_registry_covid_xxxxx.csv
-Scrap of covid-related deaths at https://transparencia.registrocivil.org.br/registral-covid
+Scrap of natural-cause deaths at https://transparencia.registrocivil.org.br/especial-covid (from Causas Cardiacas)

 Daily entries, there are multiple sub-types, see below.